uber/prototool/.github/PULL_REQUEST_TEMPLATE.md

 - Run `make init` if you have not already to download dependencies to `vendor`.
 - Run `make generate` to make sure there is no diff.
 - Run `make` to make sure all tests pass.
 This is functionally equivalent to the tests run on CI.

+PRs will not be properly evaluated until they pass CI - we've done what we can to make this easy to replicate locally, and we apologize if this comes across as impersonal.
+Our goal is to streamline Prototool development and make sure everyone is on the same page here.